UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 CCN1C=C[N+](=C1C2=[N+](C=CN2C)C)C	91502560	XLXYOCMOYFVXPU-UHFFFAOYSA-N
 ...
 ```
-_executed on 2020.06.17, total count was 395._
+_tested on 2020.06.17, total count was 395._

-Note that in the above script we searched for "ionic liquids" in the [MESH] field and Imidazolium in any field.
-Since this query requires two pairs of quotes, we needed to escape the internal quotes in order for the query to be interpreted correctly.

-We can perform some powerful filtering with `efilter` if desired.
-For example, if we wanted to retrieve only compounds with defined chiral atoms:
+> PubMed --> PubChem Compound (MESH search, and a PubChem filter)
+> Description: Search PubMed for ("ionic liquids"[MESH] AND imidazolium"), find linked PubChem Compounds (Entrez link pubmed_pccompound), and retrieve only compounds containing defined chiral atoms.

+We can also perform some powerful filtering with `efilter` if desired.
+In the below script, the [ACDC] field is the defined atom chiral count in PubChem.
+A range of 1 through 100 was added for this [ACDC] filter.
+Since it is unlikely that any of the compounds would have near 100 chiral atoms, we can be fairly confident this should capture all cases in our search.

 ```console